Skip to content

 --dqo.sensor.limit.fail-on-sensor-readout-limit-exceeded

 Configures the behavior when the number of rows returned from a data quality sensor exceeds the limit configured in the 'sensor-readout-limit' parameter.
 When true, the whole check execution is failed.
 When false, only results up to the limit are analyzed.
+The default value is true.

 --dqo.sensor.limit.max-merged-queries